albarmo/bako-abah-node-srv/README.md

 # BAKO_ABAH-server

-Backend for Bako Abah Store, this app using postgres as database.
+Backend for Bako Abah Store, this app build using NodeJS + Express.

 ## How to run development mode

-- start : `npm start`
+- 1. `npm install`
-- test : `npm test`
+- 2. `npm start`